The University aims to offer the best possible environment and learning experience to encourage students to perform to their full potential.

 The study-unit feedback survey is conducted twice a year through a questionnaire which consists of 17 close-ended questions and a free-text section which allows you to comment on any aspect you wish.
 You can decide to submit your feedback either before or after your assessments, and can do so either via the UM App or your e-SIMS portal.

-Your feedback and recommendations are important considerations for the Programme Review which each Department is required to undertake.
-The ad-hoc Sub-Committee is tasked with reviewing a particular programme of study who consider whether the feedback was satisfactory, what strengths and weaknesses were identified, whether any issues for concern were raised and what action has been or should be taken to remedy problematic areas which have been identified as a result of feedback.
+Your feedback and recommendations are important considerations for the Programme Review which each Department is required to undertake at annually and periodically.
+The Ad-hoc Sub-Committee which is tasked with reviewing a particular programme of study should take into consideration the feedback provided by students vis-a-vis each study-unit.
+Was the service provision satisfactory?
+Were any strengths and/or weaknesses identified?
+Have any concerns been raised by students?
+What actions have been or will be taken to remedy situations identified as problematic?

-The feedback is used by F/I/C/S to assist the university identify good practice and areas which need improvement.
-Your feedback helps the lecturers improve the various aspects of the study units such as teaching methodology, method of assessments and learning material.
-This will lead to a holistic improvement of the department and faculty for yourself and other students.
+The feedback is used by F/I/C/S to enable the university to identify good practice and areas which need improvement.
+Your feedback can result in a review of the teaching methodologies, methods of assessments, and/or learning material.

 The online course evaluation system provides security and confidentiality that far exceeds that which is possible with traditional paper and pencil methods.
 The online format adopted is more conducive to maintaining student anonymity, since traditional paper and pencil methods require open-ended comments to be handwritten.
 In addition to this, students are able to provide their feedback in privacy, rather than during class time and in the presence of lecturers and other students.
 Once the feedback session is over the lecturers receive only a general report of the outcome and a list of open-ended comments which cannot be linked to individual responses.
 Download an example